abpframework/abp-samples/EventOrganizer/docs/Notes.md

 # Event Organizer Workshop Notes

-This document has been prepared for me (@hikalkan) as a reference on giving the ABP & Blazor Workshop.
+This document is a reference on giving the ABP & Blazor Workshop.
 It contains the steps to build the application.

+## The Final Application

+TODO: Add final images at the beginning

 ## Requirements